monyhar/monyhar/monyhar/docs/speed/chrome_speed_tooling.md

     and user interfaces that make it easy to dig deeply into performance regressions.

-Here is a diagram of how our tooling fits into the chromium performance continuous build:
+Here is a diagram of how our tooling fits into the monyhar performance continuous build:
 ![Speed Continuous Build](images/speed_operations.png)